-3. Deep brain stimulation
+3. Deep Brain Stimulation

-Deep brain stimulation (DBS) is a revolutionary procedure that involves placing a device called neurostimulator.
+Deep brain stimulation (DBS) is a revolutionary procedure that involves placing a device called a neurostimulator.
 Through implanted electrodes that go deep into the brain, this device stimulates specific areas of the brain.

 Initially, this procedure was designed for conditions like essential tremor and Parkinson’s disease.
 However, experts have recently discovered that DBS could be used to treat other psychological conditions as well.